Henry Appenzeller: Work in Korea

 Appenzeller arrived in Korea on April 5, 1885, an Easter Sunday morning, with his wife Ella Appenzeller.
 During that period, Seoul was in political struggle.
 Missionaries could not set up a church, nor preach in public.
 Evangelism had to be done secretly.
 Appenzeller focused on preparing a missionary residence in the first two years.
 In 1887, worship in public became possible, therefore, a chapel was established for services.
 His goal was to transform Pagan Korea into Christian Korea.

 Appenzeller was the founder of a boys' school, Paichai Hakdang—Hall for the Rearing of Useful Men in Korea in 1887.
 It is the predecessor of Pai Chai University and Paichai Middle & High school.
-He spread the Gospel, introduced Western culture, and trained the students in the Methodist faith.
-He was one of the founder of the first Korean Methodist Church in Seoul, Chong Dong, and he also established many Protestant institutions.
+In 1885, he became the founder of the first Korean Methodist Church, Chungdong First Methodist Church, and he also established many Protestant institutions.
 He served at Chong Dong as a pastor in 1887 until his death in 1902.
 In 1886, Appenzeller was on the Board of Bible Translators with the other Methodist and Presbyterian missionaries and other Korean translators.
 He helped to translate the Bible into Korean.
+He founded the first Christian newspaper in Korea, The Korean Christian Advocate on February 2, 1897.

 Death

-In 1902, at the age of 44, Appenzeller was traveling to a southern port city, Mokpo, to attend a meeting for the Bible translation.
-While at sea he drowned trying to save a Korean girl.
+In June 1902, at the age of 44, Appenzeller was traveling to a southern port city, Mokpo, to attend a meeting for the Bible translation.
+He sailed aboard the Kumagawa Maru, a steamship which collided suddenly at night with another vessel.
+The loss of life on the Kumagawa Maru was 27 in all.
+A survivor, one Mr Bowlby, describes the speed of the sinking followed by the boiler bursting.
+Appenzeller is thought to have fatally delayed his escape from the vessel by trying to wake a Korean woman and her child so as to get them out of their cabin.
 A cenotaph in his honor was erected at the Yanghwajin Foreigners' Cemetery, the gravesite of over 300 foreigners including over 80 missionaries from many denominations including those sent by the United Methodist Church, and its predecessor denominations in the late 19th and early 20th centuries.